vidhi-mistry/credit-card-default-prediction/readme.md

 ## Coursework
-This project was for fulfillment of the one of the course requirements for the course:
- Course - **CSI 5387 : Data Mining**
+This project was for fulfillment of the one of the course requirements for the course: **CSI 5387 : Data Mining**